 Setting the Stage in Talladega

-In the mid 19th Century Talladega was a growing and evolving community, known for hospitality, business and education interests.
+In the mid-19th century Talladega was a growing and evolving community, known for hospitality, business and education interests.
 Following Andrew Jackson’s Battle of Talladega against the Creek Indians and signing of the Treaty of Cusseta, white settlers began pouring into the area and the town of Talladega was officially incorporated in 1835.
-New business thrived; agriculture and mining prospered.
-Isbell Bank - Alabama’s oldest continually operating bank (now known as First Bank of Alabama) opened in 1848.
+New business thrived and agriculture and mining prospered.
+Isbell Bank—Alabama’s oldest continually operating bank (now known as First Bank of Alabama)—opened in 1848.

 A year later the East Alabama Masonic Female Institute opened and enrollment quickly grew to 107 with a full complement of teachers and staff.
 Classrooms for primary, intermediate and high school classes were assigned in every corner of the building along with music, piano and chapel.
-Financial struggles plagued the new school, however, which had been built at a cost of $27,000, and amidst persistent religious debate and economic difficulties, the school closed and was acquired in 1854 by the Alabama Conference of the Methodist Episcopal Church South.
-The Methodist Conference assumed the debts and opened a high school for females in the building, but as with the Masons the financial crisis proved too great and the school closed.
-In 1858 the stately columned building stood empty and waiting to fulfill its destiny as a school – for the deaf of Alabama.
+Financial struggles plagued the new school, however, which had been built at a cost of $27,000, and amidst persistent religious debate and economic difficulties, it closed and was acquired in 1854 by the Alabama Conference of the Methodist Episcopal Church South.
+The Methodist Conference assumed the debts and opened a high school for females in the building, but as with the Masons, the financial crisis proved too great and the school closed.
+In 1858 the stately columned building stood empty and waiting to fulfill its destiny as a school—for the deaf of Alabama.